Praqma/docker-gh-pages/README.md

 If that runs.
 Congratulations!
 Your site is now served on locahost:4444

-The image also includes a tool that can scan a website for duplicate resources:
+The image also includes a tool that can scan a website for duplicate resources.
+By default it generates junit xml files which can be parsed by other tools.

-	ruby /opt/static-analysis/analyzer.rb -c /opt/static-analysis/report_duplication_analysis_template.html -u /opt/static-analysis/report_usage_analysis_template.html
+From the source binary:

+	cd <install_dir>
+	ruby analyzer.rb -s /home/user/projects/yoursite/

+From the docker container:

+	docker run --rm -it --workdir='/site' -v /home/user/projects/yoursite/:/site praqma/gh-pages analyzer

-That will produce two analysis files in your current working directory.
-You can see the list of available options like so:
+Both of these commands will produce two reports in your current working directory

+You can see the list of available options like so.

+	cd <install_dir>
-	ruby /opt/static-analysis/analyzer.rb --help
+	ruby analyzer.rb --help

-That's it for now
+Or from docker:

+	docker run --rm -it praqma/gh-pages analyzer --help

+That about covers it.